rajput-hemant/infinitunes/README.md

 </div>

+- [ ] Add Metadata to the pages.
+- [ ] Replace loading spinners with Page Skeletons.
+- [ ] Play rate for shows and podcasts.
 - [ ] Implement the feature to save Favorites, Recently Played Songs in both the `db` and `localStorage`.
 - [ ] Add support for User's Playlists.
+- [ ] Add support for Radio Stations.
 - [ ] Create Library, Settings, and Profile pages.
   - Library page
     - [ ] Recently Played